Windows OS Hub

 How to see the list of trusted root certificates on a Windows computer?

-1. To open the root certificate store of a computer running Windows 11/10/8.1/7 or Windows Server 2022/2019/2016, run the mmc.exe console;
+1. To open the root certificate store on a Windows computer, run the mmc.exe console.

 2. Select File -> Add/Remove Snap-in, select Certificates (certmgr) in the list of snap-ins -> Add;

-3. Select that you want to manage certificates of local Computer account;run certificate management snap-in in windows 10
+3. Select that you want to manage certificates of the local Computer account;run certificate management snap-in in windows 10

 4. Next -> OK -> OK;